Explore other offices & services

 Faculty research encompasses a range of both pure and applied areas of mathematics, and advanced projects are often driven by both student and faculty interests.
 Recent student projects have dealt with projective geometry, computer security and distributed computing, and modeling everything from epidemics to stock prices.
 In addition, students have assisted with curriculum development projects centered around Mathematica, a computing environment for doing mathematics that is used extensively in introductory as well as advanced mathematics courses.

 The department also offers a major in the area of Financial Mathematics.
 This field of study focuses on the properties of investment objects, investor's and firm's attitudes toward risk, and the consequences to individual investor behavior as well as that of the whole market.
 It is a subject of much current interest, both theoretical and practical, which combines mathematical reasoning with economic insights.
+Coursework in Financial Mathematics provides a solid stepping stone to careers in the actuarial field.

 The departmental curriculum contributes to the College's Key Competency Requirements as follows: